StellarDX/CSpaceEngine-Project-VS-Edition/README.md

 License: [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html)

 ## NOTICE：
-This project has been refactored, [Click here](https://github.com/StellarDX/CSpaceEngine-Project) to enter the new repository.
+This project has been refactored and no longer update, [Click here](https://github.com/StellarDX/CSpaceEngine-Project) to enter the new repository.

 ## Examples
 **Loading a sc file**